yqshao/pinnacle/docs/tutorial/nextflow.md

 # More on nextflow

-## The deisgn of TIPS workflows
+## The deisgn of PiNNAcLe workflows

-The workflows in TIPS follows the [DSL2](https://www.nextflow.io/docs/latest/dsl2.html#) syntax of Nextflow, which allows processes and sub-workflows to be reused and imported as modules.
+The workflows in PiNNAcLe follows the [DSL2](https://www.nextflow.io/docs/latest/dsl2.html#) syntax of Nextflow, which allows processes and sub-workflows to be reused and imported as modules.
 In additon, the basic processes (trainers, samplers, and labellers) shares a